clambin/imdb-watchlist/README.md

 ```

-If '--apikey' is not specified, imdb-watchlist will generate one automatically and list in the logfile
+If '--apikey' is not specified, imdb-watchlist will generate one automatically and list in the logfile.

 ### Configuring Sonarr